GreedyGame/greedygame-docs/docs/ios.md

 ## **Compliance with COPPA**

-To enable COPPA filter in GreedyGame's Native Android SDK you can call the method `enableCoppa(true)` in `GreedyGameAds.Builder` instance.
+To enable COPPA filter in GreedyGame's Native iOS SDK you can call the method `enableCoppa(true)` in `GreedyGameAds.Builder` instance.

 ```Swift tab= hl_lines="4"
   let greedyGameAds = GreedyGameAds.Builder()